 Got a mind that's always racing?
 Do you lose your keys, your focus, or even your sense of direction in life?
-Unmanaged ADHD can feel like you're in a never-ending loop of frustration—broken promises, forgotten plans, missed opportunities, and that constant question: Why can’t I just get it together?
+Unmanaged ADHD can feel like you're stuck in a never-ending loop of frustration—broken promises, forgotten plans, missed opportunities, and that constant question: Why can’t I just get it together?

 Living with ADHD isn’t just about scattered thoughts or misplacing things.
-It’s about the deeper struggles that weigh on you—shame from unmet expectations, difficulty maintaining motivation, and the disconnect between what you want to do and what you can do.
+It’s about the deeper struggles that weigh on you: shame from unmet expectations, difficulty maintaining motivation, and the disconnect between what you want to do and what you can do.
 It’s about trying to communicate with others when your thoughts come too fast or feel impossible to express.
 It’s the overwhelming feeling of being out of sync with the world and battling a brain that often feels like it’s working against you.

-ADHD doesn’t just affect you—it affects your relationships, too.
+ADHD doesn’t just affect you.
+It affects your relationships, too.
 Promises might get forgotten, chores left undone, and conversations misinterpreted or derailed.
 Your partner may feel like they’re carrying more of the weight, while you’re left drowning in guilt, trying to explain that you wanted to do better but didn’t know how.

-When it comes to intimacy, ADHD can add extra layers of complexity.
+In sex and intimacy, ADHD can add extra layers of complexity.
 Maybe you struggle with staying present during sex, or your brain jumps to a thousand unrelated thoughts at the worst possible moments.
 Different rhythms, needs, or energy levels can make intimacy feel frustrating rather than fulfilling.
 This can lead to feelings of rejection or misunderstanding on both sides.

 The shame of feeling like you’re always letting others (and yourself) down.